 [This was originally my most read blog post and so I turned it into an episode of The Wildheart Diaries.]

 Your spirit is the essence of who you are.

-You are born innately good + full of joy.
+You are born innately good and full of joy!

 In my blog post What Meghan Markle + Prince Harry Can Teach us About Toxic Family Systems, I highlight the unconscious roles each child is assigned (Scapegoat and Golden Child).
 Mix that up with temperament, birth order, what else is going on in your environment, your attachment style, your generational trauma patterns and various other factors, and that will determine the person you ‘think‘ you are.